istio/istio.io/content/en/blog/2023/ambient-performance-savings/index.md

     caption="Total Memory and CPU: Consumption and Allocation"
     >}}

-Looking at [total CPU and memory consumption numbers](#a-closer-look), we have to remember that in the [ambient architecture](/blog/2022/introducing-ambient-mesh/), there are no sidecar containers for every application pod in the mesh.
+Looking at [total CPU and memory consumption numbers](#a-closer-look), we see that we can remove the allocations required for a sidecar container in every application pod in the mesh.
 The result is that memory usage of Istio’s dataplane in the ztunnel-only ambient scenario sees *more than 99% savings* compared to sidecar scenarios, and still 89% savings when waypoints are added.
 Looking at CPU, ztunnel once again sees 82% savings compared to the sidecar scenario, and 40% savings when waypoints are deployed.

 ## Where the Savings Are Coming From